JanSchwegler/di-CO_128/README.md

 ![Interaction](img/installation_02.jpg)

 ### 4.2.8.
 Beamer Setup

-We wanted to test diffrent lighting.
-We thougt that the big beamer can steal the show from our physical interactionpoint.
-We have to palance this weight and maybe give our Interactionpoint some light.
-We also thought about having our visual on the interaction point.
-But we do rather not have any showdow on our beamer visuals and would like to have them visibel. that could be hard when we have the visuals on the physical strings.
-To not have the beamer laser peoples eyes, we tried to have indirect light from the beamer to the strings.
-If we can balance the light, we would have the visuals on a mobile wall that probalby out of fabric on one side the beamer and on the other side the visitors and the interactionpoint.
+We wanted to test different lighting setups.
+We thought that the large beamer might overshadow our physical interaction point.
+We needed to balance this and perhaps provide some lighting for the interaction point itself.
+We also considered projecting our visual directly onto the interaction point.
+However, we preferred not to have any shadows on our beamer visuals and wanted them to remain clearly visible.
+This could be challenging if the visuals were projected onto the physical strings.
+To avoid the beamer shining directly into visitors' eyes, we tried to use indirect light from the beamer onto the strings.
+If we could balance the lighting, we envisioned having the visuals on a mobile wall—probably made of fabric—with the beamer on one side and the visitors and interaction point on the other.

 ``` markdown
 Interactionpoint    |   Fabic Wall    |   Beamer
 ```

-So we tested the beamer on Fabric
+So we tested the beamer on fabric.

 ![Beamer on Fabric Projection](img/beamer_fabric_test_01.jpg)

-This works pretty well!
+This worked pretty well!

 ![Light passig through](img/beamer_fabric_test_02.jpg)

-The big problem, there is no light passing through the fabric.
-That makes the purpose of the beamer towords the strings invalide.
-But we still have to test diffrent fabric and the smaller frame could still be beneficial later.
+The main problem was that no light passed through the fabric.
+This made the purpose of projecting the beamer onto the strings invalid.
+However, we still needed to test different fabrics, and the smaller frame could still be useful later.

-We further tried with diffrend fabric and diffrend density.
+We further experimented with different fabrics and densities.

 ![Fabric Testing](img/beamer_fabric_test_03.jpg)

-We couldn't find good balance and think its almost impossible to have the light shining through without blinding the visitors and keeping the visuals on the fabric.
-Even a very thin fabric let almost no light throug but it was uncomftable looking at it because of the strong light.
+We couldn't find a good balance and think it's almost impossible to have the light shine through without blinding the visitors or losing the visuals on the fabric.
+Even a very thin fabric let almost no light through, and it was uncomfortable to look at because of the strong light.

 ## 4.3.
 Production